Dreamgirls: West End

 In February 2016 it was confirmed that Dreamgirls would have its London premiere at The Savoy Theatre with Amber Riley taking on the role of Effie White.
 Previews began on November 19, 2016, with an official opening on December 14 of that year.
 Riley initially performed the role for 7 out of 8 shows per week, but in July 2017 reduced her performances to 6 times a week and then 5 in August, with Marisha Wallace and Karen Mav serving as alternates.
 Riley left the role and from November 20, 2017, forward, Moya Angela, who played the role of Effie in the 2009 US tour, Marisha Wallace and Karen Mav all shared the role of Effie.
 The production was directed and choreographed by Casey Nicholaw, with scenic design by Tim Hatley, costume design by Gregg Barnes, sound design by Richard Brooker and lighting design by Hugh Vanstone.

 Prior to Riley's departure, the production made a live cast recording of the show, which was released on May 12, 2017.
 The production closed on January 12, 2019.

 UK tour

 In December 2021 Dreamgirls began an 15 month tour of the UK.
 Previews began on December 14 at the Liverpool Empire Theatre with its press night on December 21 before visiting 26 more venues.
 The role of Effie White is performed by Nicole Raquel Dennis.
 Sharlene Hector is the alternate Effie White, Hector is well known for being a lead vocalist for British band Basement Jaxx.
 The production retained Nicholaw's direction and all design elements save for Barnes' costumes, which were designed by Hatley.

-Planned 2026 Broadway revival
+Planned Broadway revival

-A Broadway revival directed and choreographed by Camille A. Brown is planned to open in the fall of 2026.
+A Broadway revival directed and choreographed by Camille A. Brown was originally planned to open in the fall of 2026.
 International open calls to cast its leads will take place in New York, Los Angeles, Chicago, Atlanta, Detroit, Miami, London, Toronto, Mexico City, Amsterdam, Rome, and Paris.
+Jennifer Hudson who portrayed the role of Effie White in the film adaptation will serve as a producer of the revival.
+In August 2026, the producers announced that the revival was still moving forward, but it would not be opening in the fall of that year as originally planned.